Home of The Poor – The People Who Follow the Calling

 The missionaries who stayed with the poor in Cambodia for so many years are now creating a new hope for Cambodian children.
 As the resurrection needs death, I believe Banteay Prieb’s closure (death) became the source of the Cambodia Xavier Jesuit School’s start (resurrection).
 I sincerely pray that the ‘power of sharing’ I experienced in Banteay Prieb will pass onto the children of Xavier Jesuit School Cambodia as well as the children suffering from the crisis in the world.
 I hope we can realize that in our poor hearts, that there is still a warmth that can help those struggling.

-Ryu, Jinhee
+Jinhee Ryu

 Jinhee Ryu, whose early background is based on fashion design, is a former designer in the sewing production of Banteay Prieb.
 Her short-term visit to Cambodia unintentionally resulted in a long-term residing in Banteay Prieb; she had long served as one of the significant collaborators of both Banteay Prieb and Jesuit Mission in Cambodia.